tothaval/FlatShareCC_MVVM/README.md

-		know exactly, leave payments unchecked, the consequence is that rent costs are not factored into the annual billing calculation, in such cases, the program calculates advances under the assumption, that every one payed the calculated shares of the relevant rent changes -> click show costs tab
+		know exactly, leave payments unchecked, the consequence is that rent costs are not factored into the annual billing calculation, in such cases, the program calculates advances under the assumption, that every one payed the calculated shares of the relevant rent changes -> create print output

 	in case some cost changes appear:
-	-> create a new rent change or click 'add raise' and fill in or change the values -> click show costs tab
+	-> create a new rent change or click 'add raise' and fill in or change the values -> create print output

 	in case some other changes appear:
 	-> uncheck 'Is Active' on Tenant setup and insert a moving out date, currently no further effect